help-me-mom/ng-mocks/README.md

 * `karmaTypescriptConfig.compilerOptions` - This setting will override or add to existing compiler options.<br/>
 Valid options are the same as for the `compilerOptions` section in `tsconfig.json`, with the exception of `outDir` and `outFile` which are ignored since the code is compiled in-memory.

+* `karmaTypescriptConfig.coverageOptions.instrumentation` - A boolean indicating whether the code should be instrumented, set to `false` to see the original Typescript code when debugging.
+Defaults to true.

+* `karmaTypescriptConfig.coverageOptions.exclude` - A regex for filtering which files should be excluded from coverage instrumentation.
+Defaults to `/\.(d|spec|test)\.ts/` which excludes &ast;.d.ts, &ast;.spec.ts and &ast;.test.ts.

 * `karmaTypescriptConfig.exclude` - An array of file patterns to be excluded by the compiler.
 The values will be merged with existing options.
 The folder `node_modules` is excluded by default.

-* `karmaTypescriptConfig.excludeFromCoverage` - A regex for filtering which files should be excluded from coverage instrumentation.
-Defaults to `/\.(d|spec|test)\.ts/` which excludes &ast;.d.ts, &ast;.spec.ts and &ast;.test.ts.
+* ~~`karmaTypescriptConfig.excludeFromCoverage` - A regex for filtering which files should be excluded from coverage instrumentation.
+Defaults to `/\.(d|spec|test)\.ts/` which excludes &ast;.d.ts, &ast;.spec.ts and &ast;.test.ts.~~ **Deprecated**, will be removed in future versions.
+Please use `karmaTypescriptConfig.coverageOptions.exclude` instead.

-* `karmaTypescriptConfig.disableCodeCoverageInstrumentation` - If set to true, code coverage instrumentation will be disabled and the original TypeScript code will be shown when debugging.
+* ~~`karmaTypescriptConfig.disableCodeCoverageInstrumentation` - If set to true, code coverage instrumentation will be disabled and the original TypeScript code will be shown when debugging.~~ **Deprecated**, will be removed in future versions.
+Please use `karmaTypescriptConfig.bundlerOptions.exclude` instead.

 * `karmaTypescriptConfig.include` - An array of file patterns to be included by the compiler.
 The values will be merged with existing options.
 This option is available in Typescript 2.0.0^.